tensorflow/examples/lite/examples/object_detection/android_play_services/README.md

 app.
 You don't need to do any steps to download TFLite models into the project explicitly.

-**Terms:** By accessing or using TensorFlow Lite in Google Play services, you agree to the [Terms of Service](https://www.tensorflow.org/lite/android/play_services#tos).
+**Terms:** By accessing or using TensorFlow Lite in Google Play services APIs, you agree to the [Terms of Service](https://www.tensorflow.org/lite/android/play_services#tos).
 Please read and understand all applicable terms and policies before accessing the APIs.